johnsonandjohnson/Bodiless-JS/packages/bodiless-core/README.md

   withActivatorWrapper('div'),
 )(AnyComponent)
 ```
-Note that the order of these HOC's is important.
+Note that the order of these HOCs is important.

 ## Context Menu Options